 Regulations and Laws for Personal Watercraft

-The same laws apply for personal watercraft despite their small size.
+The same laws apply to personal watercraft despite their small size.
 This means that the same regulations and rules are required for PWC operators as that of any powerboat operator.
 This includes carrying a B-1 fire extinguisher on board at all times as well as registering the boat.

 The specific PWC requirements in Alabama include:

 - Rearview mirrors on both sides must be included in the watercraft if people are to be towed behind.
-Both mirrors must be 4 inches wide and 2.5 high for them to achieve a total of 20 inches minimum viewing area.
+Both mirrors must be 4 inches wide and 2.5 high to achieve a total of 20 inches minimum viewing area.

 - Required lights must be fitted to enable PWCs to operate between the hours of sunrise to sunset.